 A bystander does not have to be friends with anyone directly involved to have an impact.

-What should I do if I see or hear bullying? i.e. I am a bystander help the person who is being bullied to get away and go somewhere safe
+What should I do if I see or hear bullying? i.e. I am a bystander

 As long as you feel safe when you see the bullying happening, you could: